 First of all, his name is James Bond.
 For real.
 Second of all, he and his wife Karen have an amazing home.
 And third of all, his daughter has one amazingly pink room, outfitted with a matching drumkit.
 All the pink may be super girly, but the drumkit is pretty badass.
 Is Taylor Swift badass?
 According to Laure, she is.
 "She's the one that sings about wearing t-shirts and sneakers!
 But she's girly!"
 Laure explains.

 Remember David and Kurt's San Diego home?
-They had an enviable collection of mid-century modern furniture, but it was Kurt's portrait paintings that inspired me to choose this song for all of you little monsters out there:
+They had an enviable collection of mid-century modern furniture, but it was Kurt's portrait paintings that inspired me to choose this song for all of you little monsters

 Oh Bryan.
 I'm going to be apologizing to you for quite some time for doing this, but I couldn't help myself.
 The B pillows on your lovely black-and-white bed just sealed the deal for me, and I promise to make it up to you in a future musical post.